rust-lang/wg-async/src/vision/status_quo/Alan_tries_to_debug_a_hang.md

 The debugger was able to show him all the async Tasks currently waiting, their call stacks and what resource they were waiting on.

 Alan hasn't used a debugger with Rust before, usually a combination of the strict compiler and a bit of manual testing has been enough to fix all the bugs he's previously encountered.
-He does a quick Google search to see what debugger he should use and decides to go with `gdb` since that's already installed on his system and it sounds like it should work.
+He does a quick Google search to see what debugger he should use and decides to go with `gdb` because it is already installed on his system and sounds like it should work.
-Alan also pulls up a blog that has a helpful cheatsheet of `gdb` commands since he's not familiar with the debugger.
+Alan also pulls up a blog post that has a helpful cheatsheet of `gdb` commands since he's not familiar with the debugger.

 Alan restarts the inventory service under `gdb` and gets to work reproducing the issue.
-He reproduces the issue a few times to hopefully make it easier to identify what's going on.
+He reproduces the issue a few times in the hope of making it easier to identify the cause of the problem.
 Ready to pinpoint the issue, Alan presses `Ctrl+C` and then types `bt` to get a backtrace:

 <details><summary>(gdb) bt</summary>